 - Where a shift has been agreed, any changes to the shift time and hours.

-Regulations will set out what will be presumed to be unreasonable notice (unless shown otherwise).
+Regulations will outline what will be presumed to be unreasonable notice, unless otherwise demonstrated.

 Compensation for cancelled, moved or curtailed shifts